Zach Lee: Tampa Bay Rays

 On March 16, 2018, Lee signed a minor-league contract with the Tampa Bay Rays organization.
 Lee led the Southern League with a 2.22 ERA with 64 innings pitched and was named to the Mid season All-Star team (he did not play).
-He elected free agency on November 2, 2018.
+He made 26 total appearances (25 starts) split between the Triple–A Durham Bulls and Double–A Montgomery Biscuits, accumulating a 12–6 record and 3.65 ERA with 107 strikeouts across 145 2/3 innings pitched.
+Lee elected free agency following the season on November 2.

 New York Mets

 On December 18, 2018, Lee signed a minor league deal with the New York Mets.
 On June 13, 2019, he was placed on the injured list.
-Prior to this, he struggled, sporting a 6.75 ERA in 11 starts in 13 appearances, including a 7.19 ERA in last 10 appearances before hitting the IL.
-He became a free agent following the 2019 season.
+Prior to his injury, Lee had struggled for the Triple–A Syracuse Mets and Double–A Binghamton Rumble Ponies, sporting a 6.75 ERA in 11 starts in 13 appearances, including a 7.19 ERA in last 10 appearances before hitting the IL.
+He elected free agency following the season on November 4.

 Oakland Athletics

-Lee signed a minor league contract, with an invite to major league spring training, with the Oakland Athletics on November 25, 2019.
-He became a free agent on November 2, 2020.
+On November 25, 2019, Lee signed a minor league contract with the Oakland Athletics that included an invitation to spring training.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Lee became a free agent on November 2, 2020.

 Arizona Diamondbacks

 On February 6, 2021, Lee signed a minor league contract with the Arizona Diamondbacks organization.
-In 17 appearances for the Triple-A Reno Aces, Lee recorded a 6.86 ERA with 44 strikeouts.
-On August 10, 2021, Lee was released by the Diamondbacks.
+In 17 appearances for the Triple–A Reno Aces, Lee recorded a 6.86 ERA with 44 strikeouts.
+On August 10, Lee was released by the Diamondbacks.